letronghieu4897/Quack-a-Tab/README.md

 3. Click "Save" to apply the new name
 4. To revert to the original name, click "Reset to Original"
 5. Previously used names appear in the "Recent Names" section for quick reuse
+6. Toggle between light and dark themes using the moon/sun icon

 ## Project Structure